Batman, Turkey: Government

+Demography

 According to the national census data collected between 1990 and 2000, the population of Batman is growing at a rate of 5% per year.
 By 2008, it reached a population of 298,342, with a male to female ratio of 1.015.
 According to the 2000 census, about 50% of population is married and has about 5 children per family.
 About 5 people are living together in one house as family.
 The unemployment rate is about 20% for males and 10% for females.
 Kurdish is the main first-language in the city.

 Industry

 Batman's primary commodity is oil, as there are multiple oil fields in the nearby area.
 These oil fields have spurred the creation of multiple pipelines to transmit oil to and from several important cities.
 Apart from oil, which is by far the dominant commodity of the region, Batman produces beverages, processed food, chemicals, furniture, footwear, machinery and transport equipment.